Ramón Ávila

-Ramón Patricio Ávila Castro (born February 20, 1982) is a Chilean former footballer who played as a forward for clubs in Chile and El Salvador.
+Ramón Patricio Ávila Castro (born February 20, 1982) is a Chilean former professional footballer who played as a forward for clubs in Chile and El Salvador.

-Club career
+Career

 Born in Villa Alegre, Chile, Ávila played in the Colo Colo youth teams before joining Rangers de Talca in 2001.

 He spent the most part of his career with Rangers, with a stint in El Salvador, where he played for Luis Ángel Firpo and won the league title in 2008.
 He retired in 2010 while he played for Rangers in the Primera B de Chile.

 Personal life

 In December 2021, he had a heart attack when he was a player of the amateur club 8 1/2 from Talca.